bollen1990/athena-signal/README.md

     pip install --ignore-installed  dist/athena_signal-0.1.0-*.whl

     #For Windows
-    for /r dist %%i in (athena_signal-*.whl) do pip install --ignore-installed %%i
+    for /r dist %i in (athena_signal-*.whl) do pip install --ignore-installed %i

 ## Execution of example